 Herod had the boys killed in accordance with the time he had learned from the Magi.
 Herod had inquired of the Magi as to the exact time the star appeared.
 The fact that Herod had all boys two years old and under killed, indicates he believed, based on what the Magi told him, that the star appeared up to two years earlier.
 Herod must have concluded the child was born at the time the star appeared or anytime afterwards.
 Not wanting to take any chances on the Christ child not being killed, he ordered all boys two years and under be killed.

 Matthew writes that Herod sent the Magi to Bethlehem.
 While Matthew does not explicitly inform us that it was to Bethlehem that the Magi went, he does inform us that after being warned of God in a dream not to return to Herod, the Magi returned to their homeland by a different route from the one they had taken to Jerusalem.
-If they had gone to Nazareth and left from Nazareth to return home, their route home would automatically have been different and it would appear superfluous to speak of them choosing a different route to return home.
+One criticism of the Nazareth theory is that if the Magi had gone to Nazareth and left from Nazareth to return home, their route home would automatically have been different and it may appear superfluous to speak of them choosing a different route to return home.

 Those who hold to the star being an angel see this as evidence it wasn't a physical star but an angel as an angel could travel any direction including in the direction of Nazareth.
-This, of course, is assuming the thing to be proved, namely that the star was an angel.
-Whether the star was an angel or a physical star, the idea that it led the Magi to Nazareth presents a number of problems.
-What follows is a discussion of these problems.
+Therefore, for the Nazareth theory to be viable, it appears the star had to be an angel.
+However, whether the star was an angel or a physical star is actually secondary to questions surrounding the whole issue of the family escaping from Nazareth to Egypt as opposed to escaping from Bethlehem to Egypt.

 Herod “gave orders to kill all the boys in Bethlehem and its vicinity” (NIV). (districts NKJV, region RSV, environs NASV).
 Nazareth is some 80 miles north of Bethlehem.
 It doesn't appear that a city 80 miles away would be considered in the vicinity, district, region or environs of Bethlehem.
 Why would there be a danger of Herod seeking to kill the child in Nazareth necessitating an escape to Egypt?
 If the Magi visited the Christ child in Nazareth, it would have been from Nazareth the family escaped to Egypt.
 Scripture shows the Magi visit preceded the escape to Egypt.
 Yet there is no reason to believe the Child would have been in danger in Nazareth.
 Joseph, himself realized this as we will see later in this essay.